General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Conclusion

 There are multiple possible follow-ups to this work.
-First of all, since the methodology here was inspired by on-the-fly ROM applied to optimization, it would be interesting to apply directly the methodology to a convex optimization problem, or to generalize \Cref{coroll} to more general cases of nonlinear and nonconvex optimization (where the contraction principle does not necessarily apply).
-Moreover, this methodology could be applied to solve nonlinear unsteady problems, like the Navier-Stokes equations coupled with the heat convection-diffusion equation.
+First of all, since the methodology here was inspired by on-the-fly ROM applied to optimization, it would be interesting to apply directly the methodology to a convex optimization problem, or to generalize~\Cref{cor:main} to more general cases of nonlinear and nonconvex optimization (where the contraction principle does not necessarily apply).
+Moreover, this methodology could be applied to solve unsteady problems.
 For instance, an accelerated fixed point could be used at each timestep to solve the equations.
-Because of warm starting (the initial guess for the fixed point is the final solution at the previous timestep), less fixed point iterations might be needed to reach convergence, thus potentially reducing the efficiency of the proposed method.
-However, one could hope that reusing snapshots from previous time steps might not introduce too much error in the process, and the sampling phase might be skipped altogether, which could balance the aforementioned shortcoming.
-Finally, fixed point methods that are already accelerated by other means, like projection-based coupling schemes \citep{Deteix_Jendoubi_Yakoubi_2014} or Aitken acceleration \citep{Irons_Tuck_1969,Vierendeels_Lanoye_Degroote_Verdonck_2007,Ramière_Helfer_2015}, could be further improved using these ideas.
-There is also theoretical interest to situate this methodology in a larger class of numerical algorithms like Anderson acceleration and Reduced-Rank Extrapolation \citep{Fang_Saad_2009,Sidi_2016,Pollock_Rebholz_2025} or multipoint methods \citep{Traub_1964,Petković_Neta_Petković_Džunić_2014}.
+Because of warm starting (the initial guess for the fixed point is the final solution at the previous timestep), fewer fixed point iterations might be needed to reach convergence, thus potentially limiting the effectiveness of the proposed method.
+However, one could hope that reusing snapshots from previous time steps might not introduce too much error in the process, and the sampling phase might be skipped altogether, which could compensate for the aforementioned shortcoming.
+More theoretical analysis should be done to consider the case when the ROM error is propagated through timesteps.
+Another potential avenue is to reduce the total number of large-scale matrix assemblies, since the assembly phase is the dominant cost in the ROM algorithm, especially for smaller 2D problems; tensor-valued regression or empirical interpolation might be a possible solution to this problem.
+This would allow us to remove \Cref{Hypo:smallcost} altogether and allow for an efficient application of the algorithm to a broader class of problems.
+Fixed point methods that are already accelerated by other means, like projection-based coupling schemes~\citep{Deteix_Jendoubi_Yakoubi_2014} or Aitken acceleration~\citep{Irons_Tuck_1969,Vierendeels_Lanoye_Degroote_Verdonck_2007,Ramière_Helfer_2015}, could be further improved using these ideas.
+There is also theoretical interest in situating this methodology in a larger class of numerical algorithms like Anderson acceleration and Reduced-Rank Extrapolation~\citep{Fang_Saad_2009,Sidi_2016,Pollock_Rebholz_2025} or multipoint methods~\citep{Traub_1964,Petković_Neta_Petković_Džunić_2014}.